 Suitcase Fusion creates a Collected Fonts folder and place copies of your fonts inside.
 Rename this folder to "All Suitcase Fusion Fonts" for later.

-This method can be used to collect sets, as well.
+This method can be used to collect sets from SF7 and later.

 - Select a font set in your Font Library

 - Go to File > Collect Fonts for Output

 - Select your desktop again and click Collect.
 Suitcase Fusion creates another Collected Fonts folder and places the fonts in a folder with the same name as the set.

 Repeat these steps for each set you want to preserve, then rename the Collected Fonts folder to "Suitcase Fusion Sets".